On the birational section conjecture with strong birationality assumptions: Abstract

 \section{Abstract}

 Let $X$ be a curve over a field $k$ finitely generated over $\mathbb{Q}$ and $t$ an indeterminate.
 We prove that, if $s$ is a section of $\pi_{1}(X)\to\operatorname{Gal}(k)$ such that the base change $s_{k(t)}$ is birationally liftable, then $s$ comes from geometry.
-As a consequence we prove that the section conjecture is equivalent to Esnault and Hai's cuspidalization conjecture.
+As a consequence we prove that the section conjecture is equivalent to the cuspidalization of all sections over all finitely generated fields.